 - Naan: Dipping some warm delicious naan is some cauliflower tikka masala is one of my favorite ways to enjoy this dish.

-- Rice: Cook a batch of brown rice or white Basmati rice and serve the cauliflower tikka masala on a bed of rice.
+- Rice: Cook a batch of brown rice, jasmine rice or white Basmati rice and serve the cauliflower tikka masala on a bed of rice.
 Delicious, savory, and comforting.

 Store leftovers in an air-tight glass container.
 Be sure to cool the tikka masala down before doing this.
 When you're ready to enjoy it, just warm it up in a pot.